pandastrike/panda-river/README.md

 An _asynchronous iterator_ is an iterator that produces promises that resolve to value wrappers.
 These are a proposed part of ES7.
 An _asynchronous iterator function_ is a function that returns promises that resolve to value wrappers.

-A _reactor_ Fairmont lingo for an asynchronous iterator.
+A _reactor_ is Fairmont lingo for an asynchronous iterator.
-Simiarly, a _reactor function_ Fairmont-speak for an asynchronous iterator function.
+Simiarly, a _reactor function_ is Fairmont-speak for an asynchronous iterator function.
 Since reactor functions are isomorphic to reactors, we'll call them reactors for convenience when it isn't ambiguous.

 When talking about values that could be iterators or reactors, we will sometimes say _producers_.